d-run/drun-docs/docs/zh/docs/en/open/models/moonshot.md

 Recently, news emerged of a Microsoft engineer building a training cluster of 100,000 H100s for GPT-6, which led to a power grid collapse, reiterating the confusion that the path to AGI still needs to address power challenges, while also sending a signal: although the GPT-4.5 leak has stirred controversy and GPT-5 has yet to be released, GPT-6 is already on the way.

-The development of deep learning has spanned a decade, and compared to the last AI wave, this wave of large model investors understands technology much better.
-They clearly recognize that large models are a fluid technology that continues to grow, and GPT-4 is not the endpoint.
+The development of deep learning has spanned a decade, and compared to the last AI wave, this wave of LLM investors understands technology much better.
+They clearly recognize that LLMs are a fluid technology that continues to grow, and GPT-4 is not the endpoint.
 "Even OpenAI's path is not necessarily the final route to AGI."

-Especially for well-known investment institutions, they are not just looking to invest in the "strongest large model" within China but in large model teams qualified and capable of competing for the "strongest AGI globally."
+Especially for well-known investment institutions, they are not just looking to invest in the "strongest LLM" within China but in LLM teams qualified and capable of competing for the "strongest AGI globally."
 In one interview, Yang Zhilin also openly stated, "AI is not about finding PMF in the next one or two years, but about how to change the world in the next ten to twenty years."

-If we step outside the domestic large model battle and view it from a global perspective, as a representative of typical tech believers, Moonshot's advantages in seizing global AGI may include the following points:
+If we step outside the domestic LLM battle and view it from a global perspective, as a representative of typical tech believers, Moonshot's advantages in seizing global AGI may include the following points:

 Firstly, Moonshot is a product of globalized education, with a broader vision.
 Founder Yang Zhilin graduated from Tsinghua University with a degree in Computer Science and Technology, then pursued a PhD at Carnegie Mellon University's Language Technologies Institute (LTI), studying under Ruslan Salakhutdinov, head of AI research at Apple, and William Cohen, chief scientist at Google, giving him keen awareness and high attention to developments in foreign technology.

-In terms of practical experience, Yang Zhilin has worked at Google Brain and FAIR, participating in the development of several large models, including Google Gemini, Google Bard, "Pangu," and "Wudao," gaining a deeper understanding of the technological gaps and rhythms between domestic and international large model developments, as well as how to grow an AI large model company with an international perspective in China.
+In terms of practical experience, Yang Zhilin has worked at Google Brain and FAIR, participating in the development of several LLMs, including Google Gemini, Google Bard, "Pangu," and "Wudao," gaining a deeper understanding of the technological gaps and rhythms between domestic and international LLM developments, as well as how to grow an AI LLM company with an international perspective in China.

 Not only Yang Zhilin, but the other two co-founders, Zhou Xinyu and Wu Yuxin, also graduated from Tsinghua University and have work experience at renowned AI companies like Meta and Megvii.

 Additionally, according to an employee of Moonshot, Yang Zhilin has a strong admiration for companies with a "Silicon Valley style," and Moonshot aims to develop in that direction.

 Secondly, Moonshot is firmly committed to the B2C route.
-On one hand, in the application process of AI large models, B2C seems more likely to yield super applications compared to B2B.
+On one hand, in the application process of AI LLMs, B2C seems more likely to yield super applications compared to B2B.
 There is a deeper consideration that, in the journey towards AGI, the data flywheel is crucial, which makes the B2C route an inevitable choice.

 Yang Zhilin has mentioned that for Moonshot, both AGI and products are pursued objectives, and throughout history, nearly all internet products that "emerged" ultimately relied on the scale of user data.